 Patagonia also challenges how we view new clothing through the Worn Wear initiative that encourages people to keep gear in use longer with repair, reuse, and recycling.
 The company has also taken on paying a living wage and fair working conditions throughout its manufacturing process.
 More recently, Patagonia started researching how to stop synthetic microfiber pollution in waterways caused by shedding from synthetic garments.

 This company has set some bold sustainability goals for 2020, including a commitment to use only organic cotton, wool from sustainably raised sheep, azo-free dyes, and to have its U.S. operations carbon positive.
 Eileen Fisher also audits its manufacturing facilities with SA8000’s strict labor standards and pays fair trade wages in Peru.

 London-based Thought uses natural, recycled, and organic fabrics in its garments.
 Think organic cotton, hemp, bamboo, ethically-sourced wool, Tencel, and recycled PET fabrics with eye-catching floral prints and flowing dresses.
 To keep its carbon footprint to a minimum, Thought makes clothing in one location.

-This company, based in the Netherlands, compares fast fashion to fast food, and not in a flattering way.
-It is thinking outside the box to boost cotton recycling rates for use in new products.
+This company, based in the Netherlands, is thinking outside the box to boost cotton recycling rates for use in new products.
 Mud Jeans has reinvented jean ownership by offering a leasing program so it stays the owner of the raw materials contained in the jeans.
 It also has a fair factories initiative, is using safer chemicals in the manufacturing process, and finding innovative ways to save water.